 Tempting kettle corn, hot chocolate, and hot cider are among the treats for sale at a few points along the ZooLights walk.

 The thrill of being at the zoo in the dark and the near-constant wow factor from the twinkling bulbs make ZooLights an exciting evening for families.

-- ZooLights is open from 5 to 9PM through Jan.
-1 (except Dec.
+- ZooLights is open from 5 to 9PM through Dec 30 (except Dec.
 24, 25).